Jslsn/East_Blue/README.md

 This exists in the xo directory, when you run the script, it will give you the option of which symbol you want to use.
 The script will always go first, use coordinates(a1 to c3) to place your symbol on various positions on the grid.

-This uses random to select a random item in the grid, this means you'll have an easy time against the script in almost all cases.
+This uses random to select a random position on the grid, this means you'll have an easy time against the script in almost all cases.

 ### Rock Paper Scissors :gem: :page_facing_up: :scissors: